lanl/multiple-reactivation-model/README.md

 # Multiple-reactivation model

-### /!\ repository is under construction /!\

-This repository contains jupyter notebooks, Stan models and data used in the paper
+This repository contains jupyter notebooks, Stan models and data used in our preprint

-> [van Dorp *et al.*](https://insert.doi.here), Models of SIV rebound after treatment interruption that involve multiple reactivation events, submitted (2020)
+> [van Dorp *et al.*](https://www.biorxiv.org/content/10.1101/2020.07.28.221226v1), Models of SIV rebound after treatment interruption that involve multiple reactivation events, bioRxiv preprint (2020)

 To use the code, simply clone the repository